Skip to main content

 But WCAG itself makes clear that it does not address every type, degree, or combination of need in full.
 A journey can pass a checklist and still be tiring, confusing, or fragile in real use.

-That is why GOV.UK’s guidance on accessibility testing is so important.
+GOV.UK’s guidance on accessibility testing covers that gap.
 Teams need both automated and manual testing, because relying on one alone will miss real problems in code, content, and interaction design.

 The Details That Decide Whether a Journey Works